arshajii/codon-docs-new/docs/advanced/pipelines.md

 will optimize out generators whenever possible.
 Combinations of pipes and generators can be used to implement efficient streaming pipelines.

-{% hint style="warning" %}
+> **⚠️ Warning:**
-The Codon compiler may perform optimizations that change the order of elements passed through a pipeline.
-Therefore, it is best to not rely on order when using pipelines.
-If order needs to be maintained, consider using a regular loop or passing an index alongside each element sent through the pipeline.
+> The Codon compiler may perform optimizations that change the order of
+> elements passed through a pipeline.
+Therefore, it is best to not rely on
-{% endhint %}
+> order when using pipelines.
+If order needs to be maintained, consider
+> using a regular loop or passing an index alongside each element sent
+> through the pipeline.

 # Parallel pipelines